Best 17 Gardens in DC: The Instagrammers Guide

 Capitol columns at the Arboretum

-Fun fact, the current U.S. Capitol dome is way bigger than originally planned.
-The larger dome of the Capitol was not able to be supported by the columns that had already been built so they had to scrap the columns altogether.
-The National Arboretum has benefited from the error and now you can see the original Capitol columns right in the middle of the 412 acres of land.
-It makes for a very cool place to check out any time of the year.
+Fun fact: the current U.S. Capitol dome is way bigger than originally planned.
+The larger dome couldn’t be supported by the columns that had already been built, so they scrapped the columns altogether.
+The National Arboretum benefited from that error, and now you can see the original Capitol columns standing in the middle of 412 acres of land.

 National Arboretum on Google Maps